-For up to date official information regarding how George Mason University is working on the Coronavirus/COVID-19 situation, please go to the official University Website.
+For up to date official information regarding how George Mason University is working on the Coronavirus/COVID-19 Safe return to campus situation, please go to the official University Website.
 This is the best place to get information regarding official University policy changes.

 Notification Guidelines.
 If you are an employee who has tested positive for COVID-19, have been tested and don't have results, or have symptoms, please review the university's guidelines located here.